 Once you have your participants, create a group roster of names, emails, and phone numbers.
 Send weekly encouragements and reminders of topics discussed, homework, the snack schedule, or articles participants will find interesting.

 But don’t limit interaction with members to just the current study and schedule.
-Send reminders of prayer requests, and encourage members to pray for one another.
-Break the time-and-place shackles.
 Develop relationships by getting together for activities outside the regularly scheduled group study.

 After the study is over, keep up with members’ contact info for when you offer other group studies or connecting opportunities.
 It’s as much about building relationships as it is about the study.